Struggling to get interviews?

-Nonprofits are organizations that stand by a mission rather than profit.
-So if you’re applying to a nonprofit organization for your next job, your resume should reflect your passion and commitment to the nonprofit sector and its goals.
+If you’re applying to a nonprofit organization, your resume should reflect your passion and commitment to their cause.

-Whether you’re new to the nonprofit world or an experienced professional, here are two nonprofit resume samples from different job levels for you to view and download:
+Here are two nonprofit resume samples from different job levels for you to reference:

 For example, our recent graduate effectively emphasizes volunteer work on their nonprofit resume to best suit a fundraising-specific role:

-Check out this applicant’s resume for a Senior Program Manager position:
+Here’s one applicant’s resume for a Senior Program Manager position to use as an example:

-Adding your objective at the top of your resume is an excellent way to personalize your job application toward your target nonprofit, and explain concisely why you’re the candidate they want.
+Add your objective at the top of your resume to personalize your job application toward your target nonprofit and explain why you’re the candidate they want.

-- be short but specific (between 2–4 sentences)
+- is short but specific (between 2–4 sentences)

-- contain important details like your years of work or volunteer experience, education, and key skills
+- contains important details like your years of work or volunteer experience, education, and key skills

-- mention your reasons for applying to the nonprofit of your choice
+- mentions your reasons for applying to the nonprofit of your choice

 Here’s a nonprofit resume objective example from a current student that describes all of the above points: